paulh002/sdrberry/README.md

 Currently it also supports basic BLE as controler input.
 I use a ESP32 as BLE server with a service for an optical encoder.

-To install you need to configure rasberry pi OS in text only mode, (switch off the GUI) Compiled using VisualGDB copy the cfg file (in install directory) to the home dir of the application
+To install you need to configure rasberry pi OS in text only mode, (switch off the GUI) Compiled using VisualGDB or cmake and gcc copy the cfg file (in install directory) to the home dir

 a compiled executable and soapyradioberry library is available in executable directory installation instruction in install_guide.txt